- Vanguard vs. Fidelity: Who Are They?

 What does this mean for Vanguard mutual fund investors?
 Enhanced tax-efficiency.
 This article goes into great detail about the ETF tax dodge.
 It’s all perfectly legal.

-Bottom line, once Vanguard added an ETF class back in 2001; investors ceased paying capital gains in those corresponding funds.
-Investors in Vanguard mutual funds are sure to reap the benefits of this tax loophole – until the Internal Revenue Service says otherwise.
+Bottom line, once Vanguard added an ETF class back in 2001, investors largely ceased paying capital gains in those corresponding funds.
+However, as of December 2024, certain Vanguard funds, including the Total Stock Market Index Fund, are expected to distribute taxable capital gains.
+Investors in Vanguard mutual funds have benefited from this tax loophole – but recent developments suggest this trend may be changing.

 Final Thoughts